-Topics: Communication, Environment, History, Native American, South Dakota, Women
+Topics: American Old West, Anti-racism, Communication, Creativity and Consciousness, Environment, History, Native American, South Dakota, Visual Art

 Community: Sioux Falls